Skip to main content

 Suggested Uses

-Planted in rock gardens, raised beds, gravel gardens, and at the front of sunny borders, spaced 4–6 inches (10–15 cm) apart in groups of 10–20 for maximum impact.
-The multi-flowered habit means fewer bulbs produce a denser colour effect than single-flowered species.
+Planted in rock gardens, raised beds, gravel gardens, and at the front of sunny borders, spaced 4-6 inches (10-15 cm) apart in groups of 10-20 for the densest color effect.
+The multi-flowered habit gives a denser color effect from fewer bulbs than single-flowered species.
 The cultivar 'Fusilier' is a standard for reliable perennial tulip planting.
-Effective in containers (minimum 3 gallons / 11 L) with bulbs planted 3 inches (8 cm) apart.
+Suitable for containers (minimum 3 gallons / 11 L) with bulbs planted 3 inches (8 cm) apart.
+Toxic to pets if ingested.

 How to Identify

-Identified by the multiple (2–5) bright orange-red cup-shaped flowers per stem, broad grey-green hairy leaves, and compact stature.
-Distinguished from most other tulip species by the multi-flowered stem — most tulips produce a single flower per scape.
-Distinguished from T. praecox by the broader, grey-green (not glossy green) leaves and the shorter, sturdier stems.
+Identified by the multiple (2-5) bright orange-red cup-shaped flowers per stem, broad grey-green hairy leaves, and compact stature.
+Separated from most other tulip species by the multi-flowered stem; most tulips produce a single flower per scape.
+Separated from T. praecox by the broader grey-green (not glossy green) leaves and the shorter sturdier stems.

 Appearance